Star Theatre

 However, the coal industry in Carbon County faced numerous challenges over the years, including labor strikes and economic downturns.
 The decline of coal mining in the latter half of the 20th century had a significant impact on the region's economy and population.
 Nevertheless, Carbon County has continued to adapt and diversify its industries, with a focus on tourism, outdoor recreation, and renewable energy in recent years.
 Today, the county's rich history is preserved through museums, historic sites, and a vibrant local community.

-This timeline provides a condensed summary of the historical journey of Carbon County, Utah.
+This timeline provides a concise overview of the key events in the history of Carbon County, Utah.

 • 1850s - Indigenous peoples inhabit the region now known as Carbon County.